 Lino Brocka 1976

 The first film up comes from a prolific, highly humanistic Filipino maker of popular, compassionate movies about the working poor.
-Hilda Koronel is Insiang, a decent Filipino girl victimized and coarsened by the degraded life in a Manila slum.
+Hilda Koronel is Insiang, a decent Filipino girl victimized and coarsened by a degraded life in a Manila slum.
 Her selfish mother throws out their relatives in favor of a new boyfriend, a hood who sets his eyes on having both women for himself.
 The injustice mounts as Insiang is blamed for her own rape; she turns to a boyfriend for protection and for her trouble receives only more abuse.
 Her eventual course of action makes perfect sense — this is what brutal living conditions do to people.
 Director Brocka immerses us in the day-to-day chaos of the slums, with an excellent group of actors.
 He even manages some impressive visual grace notes – there’s nothing primitive about the direction, especially a scene of violence late in the show.

 Apichatpong Weerasethakul 2000 Dokfa nai meuman